qinyizhou2023/qinyizhou2023.github.io/_pages/about.md

 My research interests is in the intersection of AI and design.
 I design, develop, and study interactive AI systems that augment human capabilities in creative and critical thinking.
 Recently, I investigate how AI can not only scaffold but also inspire human creativity through human-AI co-creation.

 My research focuses on:
-- How users' cognitive and behavioral patterns affect their interaction with AI.
+- How GenAI influences human creative workflows and cognitive processes.
-- How can we design systems/theory to better support human creativity via human-AI co-creation.
+- How to design AI systems that support creative thinking while mitigating cognitive biases and overreliance.

 📫 Get in Touch:
 I'm always interested in collaborating with researchers who are good at AI, Psychology.
 Please feel free to reach out via [email](mailto:qinyizhou@tsinghua.edu.cn).